Head-on collisions of $\ell$-boson stars: Numerical implementation

 Initial data for the binary system are obtained using a superposition of two isolated $\ell$-boson stars.
 The construction of single isolated $\ell$-boson stars is described in detail in Ref.~\cite{Alcubierre:2018ahf}; here we outline a brief description of the procedure.

 The starting point is to consider a static and spherically symmetric spacetime of the form

 where $\alpha$ and $a$ are functions of $r$, $d\Omega^2$ is the line element on the unit 2-sphere and the scalar fields that compose the $\ell$-boson stars have a harmonic time dependence given by~\eqref{eq:scalar_anzats}.
-It has been shown that even though the scalar field oscillates in time the stress-energy tensor is time independent and the EKG equations yield static solutions that are described by the following set of ordinary differential equations:
+According to this assumptions it has been shown in~\cite{Alcubierre:2018ahf} that even though the scalar field oscillates in time the stress-energy tensor is time independent and the EKG equations yield static solutions that are described by the following set of ordinary differential equations:

 where a prime denotes derivative with respect to r.
 By studying the Klein-Gordon equation close the origin $r=0$ one finds that the scalar field behaves as $\phi_{\ell} \sim \phi_0 r^{\ell}$.
-For a given value of $\phi_0$, and demanding that the scalar field has an exponential decay and the metric is Minkowski at infinity, the EKG system becomes a nonlinear eigenvalue problem for the frequency $\omega$.
+For a given value of $\phi_0$, and demanding that the scalar field has an exponential decay and the metric is Minkowski at infinity, the EKG system becomes a non-linear eigenvalue problem for the frequency $\omega$.

 The equilibrium configurations are found by integrating numerically Eqs.~(\ref{eq:ekgsph_p})-(\ref{eq:ekgsph_alpha}), considering appropriate boundary conditions, by means of a shooting method using the frequency $\omega$ as the shooting parameter.
 The solutions are identified by the value of $\omega$, although for some ranges of $\omega$ there may be more than one solution, defining different branches --see Fig.~\ref{fig:mass_vs_frequency} (left).